jkwill87/teletype/readme.md

 # teletype

 **teletype** is a high-level cross platform tty library compatible with Python 2.7 and 3+.
-It provides a consistent interface between the terminal and cmd.exe by building on top of [terminfo](https://invisible-island.net/ncurses/terminfo.src.html) and [msvcrt](https://msdn.microsoft.com/en-us/library/abx4dbyh.aspx) and has no dependancies.
+It provides a consistent interface between the terminal and cmd.exe by building on top of [terminfo](https://invisible-island.net/ncurses/terminfo.src.html) and [msvcrt](https://msdn.microsoft.com/en-us/library/abx4dbyh.aspx) and has no dependencies.

 # Installation